 Every fall at the Representative Assembly, Missouri NEA updates the Legislative Platform and Priorities.
 The Platform details the education-related issues that MNEA and its members find important.
-MNEA’s Legislative Priorities (found below) is a summary of the Platform.
-To download a full printable version of the Platform and the Priorities, click on the links to the right.
+MNEA’s Legislative Priorities is a summary of the Platform.

 Missouri NEA believes that access to an adequately and equitably funded public education must be clearly established as a fundamental right for every student.

-- MNEA urges the legislature to commit to a plan to return to full funding of the foundation formula.
+- MNEA urges the legislature to commit to a plan to establish adequate funding for all students based on their needs.

 - MNEA supports adequate and equitable funding for public higher education institutions and increased funding for student financial aid.

 MNEA urges the legislature to support our students and teachers with the resources they need by investing in early childhood education and extended learning time, particularly for at-risk students.

 MNEA opposes efforts to reduce state revenues and funding for schools across the state.
 MNEA supports efforts to make tax credits more accountable and reduce their harmful effect on Missouri’s state revenues.

 MNEA supports local control of evaluation systems for all teachers and administrators.
 MNEA opposes any effort to take away local control or mandate a particular weight for student test scores on a teacher’s evaluation.